Statistics from Altmetric.com

 To look at the effect of antipsychotic medication, longitudinal MRI studies were included that compared, at 6-month follow-up, brain-volume changes in patients with schizophrenia or psychosis and taking antipsychotics with that in healthy individuals.
 To look at whether there are baseline differences in brain-volume, studies looking at neuroleptic-naive patients or patients with minimal treatment (≤4 weeks) compared with healthy controls were included.
 Research works that focused on people from ‘high-risk’ samples, who were considered to be at high risk of psychosis due to genetic loading or subclinical symptoms, were also included.

 A total of 26 longitudinal studies were identified that satisfied inclusion criteria.
-The studies involved a …
+The studies involved a total of 767 patients experiencing …